lhreczuch/2024-to-do-app-django/README.md

 ## 2. HOW TO USE

    2.1 WEB PAGE
+     - First, install all libraries using 'pip install -r requirements.txt' in terminal from \to_do\todo_project directory

-     - You can run server locally from \to_do\todo_project directory using command 'python manage.py runserver localhost:[free port]
+     - You can run server locally from \to_do\todo_project directory using command 'python manage.py runserver

    2.2 API DOCUMENTATION